D5: Goal Dynamics

 - From a finish-line fixation to mastering sustainable progress.

 Why does this matter so much now?
 Because today’s big, lofty goals often backfire.
-What starts as exciting and aspirational can quickly become overwhelming or irrelevant when life inevitably shifts course.
+What starts as exciting and aspirational can quickly become overwhelming or irrelevant when life inevitably takes a different course.

 Meanwhile, the pace of change is accelerating.
 We’re living longer, adapting faster, and reinventing ourselves more frequently than any generation before.